up9inc/mockintosh/Configuring.md

 templating engines.
 Any of the standards provides access to [Faker](https://faker.readthedocs.io/en/master/providers.html) library for generating dynamic data.

+There is a [JSONSchema of configuration syntax](https://github.com/up9inc/mockintosh/blob/main/mockintosh/schema.json) that is used to validate all configuration files.
+You can use that as a formal source of configuration syntax.

 You can specifiy the templating engine on top of the file like `templatingEngine: "Jinja2"` or inside the response.

 The configuration file should contain the list of definitions of your microservices like shown below: